 With its integral blast and wind filter, you can record well with quality even when singers can ‘close talk’ to the mic without worrying of the “P-pops” and excessive sibilance.

 The filter also shock-mount mic internally to reduce the transfer of vibrations from external sources.
-It has great steel housing with the effective humbucking coil to ensure the mic’s resistance to magnetically induce noise and external hums.
+It has great steel housing with an effective humbucking coil to ensure the mic’s resistance to magnetically induce noise and external hums.

 - Used for professional sound recordings and radio broadcasting